Commercial Kitchen Insurance

 Yes.
 An additional insured is any business, landlord, or event manager that requires you to extend your insurance protection to them.
 So in the case of a commercial kitchen, the kitchen owner may ask you to include them as an additional insured on your insurance policy.

-FLIP offers business owners free & unlimited additional insureds and you can add an additional insured to your policy at any time through your user dashboard.
+FLIP offers business owners free and unlimited additional insureds that you can add to your policy at any time through your user dashboard.

-No, however, it is often required by commercial kitchen owners.
-The same goes for general liability insurance.
-It is not required but it will make your life a lot easier and protect your business legally and financially.
+No; however, this special insurance for commercial kitchens is often required by owners.
+The same goes for general liability insurance: it is not required, but it will protect your business legally and financially, giving you peace of mind.

 Yes.
-You will need to include Inland Marine insurance –also known as Tools and Equipment insurance– on your insurance policy in order to protect your kitchen equipment.
+You will need to include Inland Marine insurance—also known as Tools and Equipment insurance—on your policy for insurance for commercial kitchen equipment

-An inland marine policy on your commercial kitchen insurance can help cover you from a kitchen fire.
-It can protect your equipment, but cannot cover lost income.
+An inland marine policy on your commercial kitchen insurance can help cover you from the cost of a kitchen fire.
+It can protect your equipment but cannot cover lost income.

 Yes.
-Our commercial kitchen insurance includes Product Liability insurance which protects you from the costs associated with food-borne illness and food allergy claims.
-Claim costs can include attorney fees or medical fees.
+Our commercial kitchen insurance includes Product Liability insurance, which protects you from the costs associated with foodborne illness and food allergy claims, such as attorney fees or medical fees.